friendsofgo/killgrave/README.md

 * Regex for using on endpoint urls
 * Allow write headers on response
 * Allow imposter's matching by request schema
+* Dynamic responses based on regex endpoint or request schema

 ## Next Features
+- [ ] Dynamic responses based on headers
+- [ ] Dynamic responses based on query params
+- [ ] Allow write multiples imposters by file
 - [ ] Proxy server
-- [ ] Dynamic responses and error responses
 - [ ] Record proxy server
 - [ ] Better documentation with examples of each feature